-As in the US, patents protect new inventions that are capable of industrial application.
+- As in the US, patents protect new inventions that are capable of industrial application.
 Patents give a monopoly right to work the invention, i.e. to use a patented process or to make a patented product, and are generally available for a period of up to 20 years from the original filing date.
-Patent rights must currently be secured in individual territories, although progress towards a European unitary patent is ongoing notwithstanding the UK's departure from the EU.

-- Where a patent has originally been filed in the US, provided that the application is made within 12 months of the date of the US filing, then it is possible to apply in the UK (and elsewhere) for a patent for the same invention.
+Patent rights must currently be secured in individual territories, although progress towards a European unitary patent is ongoing notwithstanding the UK's departure from the EU. - Where a patent has originally been filed in the US, provided that the application is made within 12 months of the date of the US filing, then it is possible to apply in the UK (and elsewhere) for a patent for the same invention.
 The filing date of the US patent will be treated as the 'priority date' for the UK application.
+If the

-If the application is not made within 12 months, then patent protection will become unavailable for lack of novelty. - Although the inventor(s) will be named on the patent, the patent rights vest in the applicant.
-This may be the employer of the inventor(s) or another party that is otherwise entitled to the invention.
+- application is not made within 12 months, then patent protection will become unavailable for lack of novelty. - Although the inventor(s) will be named on the patent, any person may make an application for a patent.
+However, patent rights can only be granted to (in most circumstances) the inventor, their employer, or any successors in title to either or the foregoing (s 7(2) Patents Act 1977).